 This technique is called “wake and sleep” because when you gently place your sleeping baby down for naps or at night you need to wake her up…just a little.
 You can start training your baby in this way from day one.

-Here’s what you do: Every evening – before the last feeding – swaddle your little one, turn on rough white noise as loud as a shower and let her fall asleep in your arms.
+Here’s what you do: Every evening at bedtime, swaddle your little one, turn on rough white noise as loud as a shower, feed and burp her, let her fall asleep in your arms and then lay her down.
 BUT, right after you slide your munchkin into bed, rouse her until her eyes open (tickle her neck, scratch her feet, etc).
 After a few seconds she will close her eyes again and she’ll slide back into slumberland.

 If she fusses, she may be hungry or uncomfortable, so pick her up to feed and calm her, but be sure to wake her again when you put her back down.